shialis/yoloWeb/README.md

 # Real-time Object Detection and Tracking with YOLOv8 & Streamlit

 This project focuses on both **object segmentation** and **detection**.
 It allows users to identify and outline objects within images and videos in real-time using advanced AI models like YOLOv8, all within a simple and intuitive interface powered by Streamlit.
+Github repository can be found [here](https://github.com/shialis/yoloWeb.git)

 ## WebApp Demo on Streamlit Server